-1. completed the requirements for the Master of Engineering;
+1. completed the requirements for the BBEHons (Geomatics) or equivalent

-or

 2. have been granted a conferment of status for the above-mentioned qualification.

 This is a research-based qualification requiring advanced studies on behalf of the student in any module/s related to the specific field of study.
 Students are required to undertake research under the guidance of a supervisor.